 For the first time this year, states receive a comprehensive score (from 0 to 1,000) in the Data Book, not just a ranking.
 The scores track 16 indicators in four domains — economic well-being, education, health, and family and community factors — over a five-year period from 2019 to 2024.
 The new scoring system shows whether policies and public investment are actually improving children’s lives, not merely how states compare to each other.
 Missouri received a score of 567, slightly above the national score of 547, with the highest score in the economic wellbeing domain.

-While Missouri ranked 15th overall on the economic well-being indicators that consider children living in poverty, stable parental employment housing costs, and adolescents engaged in school or work, 15% percent of kids, just over 200,000, are living in families with incomes below the federal poverty line, 23% are living in families where no parent has year-round, full-time employment, and 22% are living in households that spend 30% or more of their income on housing costs.
+While Missouri ranked 15th overall on the economic well-being indicators that consider children living in poverty, stable parental employment, housing costs, and adolescents engaged in school or work, 15% percent of kids, just over 200,000, are living in families with incomes below the federal poverty line, 23% are living in families where no parent has year-round, full-time employment, and 22% are living in households that spend 30% or more of their income on housing costs.
 Missouri children have experienced an uptick in lack of health insurance coverage, increasing from 5% in 2023 to 7% in 2024 equaling approximately 95,000 children without coverage.

 “Sustaining progress and ensuring we can provide consistently and reliably for all of our families and children is the mission and the work we collaborate on with our state and community partners everyday.” said Tracy Greever-Rice, Missouri KIDS COUNT program director at the Family & Community Trust, Missouri’s member of the Casey Foundation’s KIDS COUNT network.